YCS Graeme Crawford - Your Author's Choice

 11

-I'm sure many will agree with the result.
-Roger Jones' entire City career was spent in a successful side which helped his cause and probably that of Ron Hillyard as well.
-Likewise, other contenders including Tommy Forgan and Graeme Crawford sent some, if not most, of their City careers in struggling sides.
+I'm sure many will disagree with the result.
+Peter Jameson's City side finished runners up in his first season and won the play offs in his next and he kept 30 clean sheets in 80 games.
+Note, 2020/1 was voided and is not included.
+Likewise, Roger Jones' entire City career was spent in a successful side which helped his cause and probably that of Ron Hillyard and Tommy Evans as well.
+Many other contenders including Tommy Forgan, Graeme Crawford and Dean Kiely spent some, if not most, of their City careers in struggling sides.
+Coversely, that might suggest Michael Ingham deserves higher than 4th place for his travails across the years in a side that has often struggled.
+The table is maybe more representative of successful City sides rather than top City keepers.

-However, its interesting to look at the season immediately both of those promotion seasons.
+However, its interesting to look at the season immediately before those 1974 and 1984 promotion seasons.
 In 1982/3, Roger Jones conceded 50 goals in 42 games as City narrowly missed out on promotion.
-In the 1972/3 season, Graeme Crawford let in 43 goals in 42 games as City avoided relegation on goal average.
-Not many people could argue that it was Graeme Crawford who saved City from relegation that, and indeed the previous season.
+In the 1972/3 season, Graeme Crawford let in a measly 43 goals in 42 games as City avoided relegation on goal average.
+Not many people could argue that it was not Graeme Crawford who saved City from relegation that, and indeed the previous season.

 One other contender must come into the reckoning.
 Dean Kiely.
-He conceded 45 goals (in a 42 game league programme) in the 1992/3 season and went better a year later, and a division higher, as he conceded only 40 goals in 46 games.
+He conceded 45 goals (in a 42 game league programme) in the 1992/3 season and went better a year later, and a division higher, as he conceded only 40 goals (46 games) and then 51 goals (46 games) in 1994/5, our only keeper to show such consistency over 3 successive seasons.

-Having seen all 3 play throughout their City careers, I would nominate Graeme Crawford as the best goalkeeper I have seen play for York City.
-From joining City in 1971, he was largely responsible for keeping them in Division 3 and then winning promotion to the real Division 2.
+Having seen all 3 play throughout their City careers, I've long considered Graeme Crawford to be the best goalkeeper I have seen play for York City.
+From joining City in 1971, he was largely responsible for keeping City in Division 3 in consecutive seasons and then winning promotion to the real Division 2 in 1974.
 He equalled The Football League record of 11 consecutive clean sheets.
-In Division 2, facing the likes of Manchester United, Aston Villa, Sheffield Wednesday, Nottingham Forest, Norwich, Southampton and Oldham he conceded 55 goals as City reached mid table safety.
+In Division 2 (1974/5 season), facing the likes of Manchester United, Aston Villa, Sheffield Wednesday, Nottingham Forest, Norwich, Southampton and Oldham, he conceded 55 goals as City reached mid table safety.
 Then, as the team disintegrated, even Graeme Crawford couldn't save the side from plummeting to the basement of The Football League.
+I suggest Graeme Crawford made a huge contribition in each of 2 successive seasons when we avoided relegation on goal average and then the following season when we won promotion.
 I think that his poor City career average reflects the general malaise that City experienced in the late 1970s.

 Whilst Roger Jones and Dean Kiely both performed very competently, I always felt that Graeme Crawford more than any other City keeper I have seen would turn a defeat into a draw, and a draw into a victory.
 Possibly, we never saw Roger Jones at his very best at Bootham Crescent, he was almost 36 when he arrived.
-In 1994, Dean Kiely is still very young and can surely only get better with age.
-With 2005 hindsight, I'd still say Graeme Crawford put in the best keeping performances I've seen to date for City, but would concede that Dean Kiely is the best keeper I've seen play for City, his record in the Premiership says it all.
+After City, Dean Kiely went on to have a long and successful career in the top flight, his record in the Premiership says it all.

 What of the other prime contenders for the title of City's best ever keeper.
 I'm sure some votes would be cast for Norman Wharton.
 He starred in the 1937/8 FA Cup run which ended with a Round 6 replay defeat.
 I'd discount him as City never finished higher than 11th in the League in his 3 seasons with the club.